 The increase in availability of resources has made possible the processing of a class of applications for various sciences, including chemistry, physics, and pharmacology.
-One example is the processing of information generated by the Large Hadron Collider (LHC), the largest scientific instrument so far created for high energy physics research.
-Its operation demands the storage and transfer of 15Petabytes per year, a volume which can only be achieved by the use of grids.
+One example is the processing of information generated by the Large Hadron Collider (LHC), the largest scientific instrument so far created for high-energy physics research.
+Its operation demands the storage and transfer of 15 Petabytes per year, a volume that can only be achieved by the use of grids.

-Grids are systems that coordinate resources that are not subject to centralized control using standard, open, general-purpose protocols and interfaces to deliver nontrivial qualities of service" [1].
+Grids are systems that coordinate resources which are not subject to centralized control using standard, open general-purpose protocols and interfaces to deliver nontrivial qualities of service [1].
 The autonomic management of these grids aim at provisioning transparent services.
 Despite the advantages of such a paradigm, several challenges must be met to make the management of grids autonomic.
-The lack of resource ownership by grid schedulers, the fluctuations in resource availability and the uncertainty in application demands require that grid systems to employ management mechanisms that enable them to adapt to environment changes [2] [3]; such mechanisms are known as self-adaptive mechanisms and involve the ability to discover, monitor and manage the use of network resources [4] [5].
+The lack of resource ownership by grid schedulers, the fluctuations in resource availability, and the uncertainty in application demands require that grid systems to employ management mechanisms that enable them to adapt to environment changes; such mechanisms are known as self-adaptive mechanisms and involve the ability to discover, monitor and manage the use of network resources.
 They should react to the occurrence of events and make autonomous adequate decisions.

 The identification of self-adaptive mechanisms that will enable the desired level of automation is, thus, necessary to design the next generation of grid networks.
 Understanding the benefits and limitations of the mechanisms actually employed in current grids should facilitate the design of more robust and transparent grids.

-This paper provides a brief survey of self-adaptive mechanisms and the major challenges involved in the autonomous management of grids.
-It differs from previous papers [6] [7] by providing a broader coverage of existing systems.
-Although other surveys of the autonomous operation of grids have been published, they are limited to specific type of grids, such as grids for workflows [6] and data grids [7].
-In addition to the analysis of a larger set of grids, this paper is not restricted to specific types of services and applications.
-Furthermore, the information supplied here can help users determine which of the existing grid systems best fits their needs, as well as assisting grid administrators pinpoint what needs to be improved in their systems to make them more autonomic.
+This article provides a brief survey of selfadaptive mechanisms and the major challenges involved in the autonomous management of grids.
+It differs from previous papers [2, 3] by providing a broader coverage of existing systems.
+Although other surveys of the autonomous operation of grids have been published, they are limited to specific type of grids, such as grids for workflows [2] and data grids [3].
+In addition to the analysis of a larger set of grids, this article is not restricted to specific types of services and applications.
+Furthermore, the information supplied here can help users determine which of the existing grid systems best fits their needs, as well as assist grid administrators in pinpointing what needs to be improved in their systems to make them more autonomic.

-The rest of this paper is organized as follow.
-First, the motivation for self-adaptive mechanisms for resource allocation is presented (Section 2) and the desired self-adaptive characteristics described (Section 3).
-Then, seven grid systems are identified and analyzed (Section 4).
-Finally, these grids are compared (Section 5) and recommendations designed to promote autonomic management are made (Section 6).
+The rest of this article is organized as follows.
+First, the motivation for self-adaptive mechanisms for resource allocation is presented, and the desired self-adaptive characteristics are described.
+Then seven grid systems are identified and analyzed.
+Finally, these grids are compared and recommendations designed to promote autonomic management are made.